 Spoiler alert – important details of the novel are revealed below.

 A the beginning of the novel, he’s considering the upcoming Ceremony of the Twelve.
 There, his career path will be laid out for him.
 He’ll be given a job that perfectly suits him and that he’ll keep for the rest of his life.
-But unlike his friends Asher and Fiona, Jonas is unsure what he’s going to be given, considering that he has no great passion for any one of the many jobs he’s tried.
+But unlike his friends Asher and Fiona, Jonas is unsure what he’s going to be given, considering that he has no great passion for any of the many jobs he’s tried.

 Citizens in the community apply to receive spouses, are assigned two children each, and upon adulthood, family units are dissolved.
 Citizens are eventually housed in the House of the Old when they reach a certain age.
-Then, they are “released,” or killed, in order not to place an additional burden on the community.
+Then, they are “released” or killed in order not to place an additional burden on the community.
 The citizens believe that the process of being “released” means that one enters into Elsewhere, the area surrounding the community, and into a new life.
 Death is not something that they have a firm grasp on.
-The old, ill, and nonconformist are all released.
+The old, ill, and nonconformists are all released.